-During the year, a review on the Legislation Act 2003 was conducted in relation to the operation of that Act and the Legislation Register.
-OPC made a submission to the review committee which has been generally accepted.
-The report was tabled on 3 August 2022.
-OPC will work with the Attorney-General's Department in relation to the government's response to the review.
+A review of the Legislation Act 2003 was conducted in relation to the operation of that Act and the Legislation Register.
+A report of that review was table in Parliament on 3 August 2022.
+OPC will continue to work with the Attorney-General's Department in relation to the government's response to the review.

 In 2020, the Australian Law Reform Commission commenced a review of the legislative framework for corporations and financial services regulation.
-The OPC representative on the Advisory Committee for the review is Second Parliamentary Counsel Bronwyn Livermore.
+The OPC representative on the Advisory Committee for the review is Second Parliamentary Counsel, Bronwyn Livermore.
+The final report is due by 30 November 2023.